Insolvency Resolution Process for Individuals & Partnership Firms

 The Resolution professional is the key person in the insolvency resolution process.
 He may be said to be the driver of the entire proceedings that fall within the ambit of the insolvency resolution process. the resolution professional may be appointed by undergoing either of the following:

 Pre-existing Resolution Professional

-In the cases where application for initiating insolvency proceedings is filed by the debtor or creditor without the involvement of resolution professional then in such situation the adjudicating authority shall direct the board to nominate a resolution professional who can drive forward the initiated insolvency resolution process.
+In the cases where an application for initiating insolvency proceedings is filed by the debtor or creditor without the involvement of a resolution professional then in such a situation, the adjudicating authority shall direct the board to nominate a resolution professional who can drive forward the initiated insolvency resolution process.
 On receipt of the aforesaid direction, the board shall nominate a suitable resolution professional within a period of ten days.
-The board while nominating resolution professional shall verify that no disciplinary proceedings are currently pending against the proposed resolution professional.
+The board while nominating the resolution professional shall verify that no disciplinary proceedings are currently pending against the proposed resolution professional.

 The adjudicating authority shall via order appoint the resolution professional as recommended or nominated above to drive forward the insolvency proceedings.
 The appointed resolution professional shall be provided a copy of the insolvency resolution process application as received by the adjudicating authority from the debtor or creditor.

 Submission of Report by Resolution Professional